 If your group has a good place to display them, you might participate in the paper balloon sale fundraiser.
 You’ve seen them before - supporters give you a few bucks in order to put their name on a paper balloon that’s then prominently and proudly displayed somewhere.
 If your group has an office or can secure a wall in the student union, this is a great fundraiser.
 Your local Light The Night representative can get you the supplies for free, or you can contact us and we’ll send you a kit.

 Want something more exciting?
 Check out our other activity packets for fundraising: Atheists Read Religious Texts for Charity, Soul Auctions, Stone a Heathen or Send an Atheist to Church.
 For bigger events, you might host a Flying Spaghetti Monster Dinner or hold a Benefit Concert.
-Or, you can work with EvolveFISH or the Richard Dawkins Foundation Store to sell merchandise and donate the profits to your fundraising drive.

 Don’t forget about the power of individual fundraising.
 You can fundraise from parents, siblings, professors, people on your dormitory floor, off-campus supporters and many more.
 Ask your favorite blogger to do a plug for your group’s team page.
 Get creative, ask your Light The Night representative for ideas, and show the world what secular students can do!

 However you raise the funds, you should send in all your donations to The Leukemia & Lymphoma Society as soon as possible after the event.
 You don’t want to sit on a big pile of cash longer than you have to (or risk having it lost or accidentally spent on other projects), so keep in touch with your LTN rep and get those funds sent in!
 Every time you send in funds, you can work with the representative to determine how to allocate the funds raised between team members.